Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Turkish Airlines A330-200

-Istanbul, Turkey to Nairobi, Kenya on Turkish Airlines - Table of Contents
+Turkish Airlines Istanbul to Nairobi Review - Table of Contents

 How to Get to Istanbul International Airport

 There are many different ways to get from the city center of Istanbul to Istanbul International Airport.
-I chose to go with a private transfer instead of a taxi as I was on an overnight layover and had a tight schedule.
-Another reason I decided that a private transfer was a better option was the cost.
-I was able to book a private transfer from the tourist area of Istanbul near the Hagia Sophia and Blue Mosque to Istanbul International Airport for $25.
+I chose to go with a private transfer instead of a taxi because I was on an overnight layover and had a tight schedule.
+Another reason I decided that a private transfer was the better option was the cost.
+I was able to book a private transfer from the tourist area of Istanbul near the Hagia Sophia and Blue Mosque to Istanbul Airport for $25 (now $32).

 If you are interested in booking a transfer, I have provided a link below.
 Please note that I am an affiliate of Viator.
 If you purchase a transfer using my link, I will receive a small commission.
 This commission is at no additional cost to you.